The Casio PX-850 features a full keyboard with weighted keys utilizing Scaled Hammer Action with three layers of touch sensitivity.

 The sound mechanism is sampled from four dynamics, customary for Casio’s Privia line.
 Additionally, the unit matches with its stand, cover and pedal board to provide a sleek and subtle addition to any décor.

 The drawback to the model is the possibly of clicking keys as reported by some users.

-The weighted hammer action provided by the PX850 in addition to the simulated ebony and ivory textured keys give it a feel very much like that of an acoustic grand.
+- Authentic Feel – The weighted hammer action provided by the PX-850 in addition to the simulated ebony and ivory textured keys give it a feel very much like that of an acoustic grand.

-The PX850 has the greatest maximum polyphony for all digital pianos on the market.
+- Polyphony – The PX-850 has the greatest maximum polyphony for all digital pianos on the market.
 The 256-tone polyphony allows each tone to be expressed when complex portions are played in more advanced pieces.

-The piano is perfect for beginning players and has features that may attract advanced users as well.
+The PX-850 is perfect digital piano for beginning players, but it also has features that may attract advanced users as well.